 |Variation||23.68%||188/794||+19.0% (97% confidence level)|

-After this test, we want to improve the button since it is the most prominent element in signup form.
-In this test, we want to have more variations to test against the control.
+After the experiment with main elements of the homepage, we decided to improve the signup button since it was the most prominent element in the signup form.
+In this experiment, we wanted to have more variations to validate against the control.

-There are 1 control and 4 variations.
-I ran the test for 7 days.
-During 7 days, within the first 3 days, there are 2 variation lagging behind other variation so I decided to stop traffic going through those variation.
-In 5th day, anther variation lag far behind, it was stopped.
-The test now is about whether the last variation is more effective than the control.
-In this 2nd one, I got an relative improvement of 14.8% at 96% confidence level within 7 days.
+There were one control and four variations.
+I ran the test for seven days.
+Within the first three days, two variations were lagging behind other variation, so I decided to stop traffic going through those variations.
+In the 5th day, another variation lagged far behind, and it was stopped due to its obvious non-improvement.
+In the 2nd variation, I saw a relative improvement of 14.8% at 96% confidence level within seven days.

 |V1||26.90%||244/907||+14.80% (96% confidence level)|

-When the site is launched, the improvement is relatively smaller than result of tests.
-The reason, we agreed, is that conversion rate is decided by not just individual elements but as a whole with their complex relationship.
-Considering time and traffic constraint, the testings did help my team improve the design a lot, together with convincing client to implement the designs to live site.
+Two weeks after we launched the redesigned homepage, the improvement of signup rate was relatively smaller than the result in the experiments.
+The reason, we agreed, was that the conversion rate was decided by not just individual elements but as a whole with their complex influential relationship.
+Regarding the time and traffic constraints we had, the testings helped my team improve the design, and convince client to implement the new design.